maloneyiatwit/RSNA-Cervical-Spine-Fracture-IM/README.md

 Exploring if we can generate more than 9 images should be considered, to give further training points.
 As well as exploring using Google Cloud AutoAI to provide more computational power.

-Wont test well on a hidden data set, due to being trained on a different looking data, May train on smaller portion and split some more in to test to truly test the probability.
+The model as it currently stands wont test well on a hidden data set, due to being trained on the compiled DICOM images as apposed to the raw images provided.

 **Summary**